-Third-party payors, whether governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
+Third-party payors, whether governmental or commercial, whether in the U.S. or globally, are developing increasingly sophisticated methods of controlling healthcare costs.
 The current environment is putting pressure on companies to price products below what they may feel is appropriate.
-Selling NUPLAZID or DAYBUE at less than an optimized price would impact our revenues and could impact our overall success as a company.
-We have changed, and may continue to change, the price of NUPLAZID or DAYBUE from time to time, however, we do not know if the price we have selected, or may select in the future, for NUPLAZID or DAYBUE is or will be the optimized price.
-Additionally, we do not know whether and to what extent thirdparty payors will react to any possible future changes in the price of NUPLAZID or DAYBUE.
+Selling our products at less than an optimized price would impact our revenues and could impact our overall success as a company.
+We have changed, and may continue to change, the price of our products from time to time, however, we do not know if the price we have selected, or may select in the future, for our products is or will be the optimized price.
+Additionally, we do not know whether and to what extent third-party payors will react to any possible future changes in the price of our products.
 In the U.S., no uniform policy of coverage and reimbursement for drug products exists among third-party payors.
+Outside the U.S., reimbursement and healthcare payment systems vary significantly by country, and many countries have instituted price ceilings on specific products and therapies.
 Further, one payor's determination to provide coverage and reimbursement for a product does not ensure that other payors will also provide coverage and reimbursement for the product.
-Therefore, coverage and reimbursement for NUPLAZID and DAYBUE may differ significantly from payor to payor.
-As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of NUPLAZID and DAYBUE to each payor separately, with no assurance that coverage will be obtained.
+Therefore, coverage and reimbursement for our products both in the U.S. and outside may differ significantly from payor to payor.
+As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our products to each payor separately, with no assurance that coverage will be obtained.
 Coverage policies and third-party payor reimbursement rates may change at any time.
 Therefore, even if favorable coverage and reimbursement status is attained, less favorable coverage policies and reimbursement rates may be implemented in the future.
-If we are unable to obtain coverage of, and adequate payment levels for, NUPLAZID, DAYBUE or any other products we may market to third-party payors, physicians may limit how much or under what circumstances they will prescribe or administer them and patients may decline to purchase them.
-This in turn could affect our ability to successfully commercialize NUPLAZID, DAYBUE or any other products we may market, and thereby adversely impact our profitability, results of operations, financial condition, and future success.